mattmcnabb/mattmcnabb.github.io/_posts/2014-12-07-ise-steroids-theme-manager.md

 ![][Solarized]

 ### Take Them With You
-I take my Powershell profile with me using Onedrive, so I don't really want to create a custom theme on my local computer only.
+I take my PowerShell profile with me using Onedrive, so I don't really want to create a custom theme on my local computer only.
 Here's a cool trick that will make your custom themes available anywhere you have access to Onedrive.
 First, set up a travelling profile following the instructions [here][Profile].
 Next drop the ISESteroids module into your modules folder so it's always available.
 Inside the Steroids module there is a 'Themes' folder that contains the built-in themes.
 Now you can copy your custom themes from the appdata folder created previously into this folder and they will be available whenever you load the module.

 ###  Visual Treat
 Overall I think the new theme management in ISE Steroids is a great addition that clears up some of the niggles I had with the native themes in the ISE.
 One really cool thing I noticed is the region highlighting in the script editor now works with dark backgrounds so you don't get those awful white regions in your otherwise slick-looking color scheme: